 Recognized & Rewarded: Finally, recognizing things like effort, persistence, and problem solving is essential for maintaining motivation and optimism.
 It’s invaluable to recognize small accomplishments as much as rewarding big wins along the way.
 Celebrating wins helps drive team confidence and motivation, leading to greater commitment and motivation… thus producing what is known as the “high performance cycle” (Latham, Locke, & Fassina, 2002).

 Remember, goals should never just be a to-do list; rather, they should be motivational and clarifying in terms of what we want to accomplish, how we're going to get there, and how the outcome impacts the team and organization.
 The key results or ‘steps to get there' may include specific tasks or "to-do's" but even at that level, they should be more focused on measurable outcomes than act as milestones.
+If you’d like further guidance on how to update goals, you might review Update and Track Goal Progress

 If you want your managers to work with their teams or direct reports to set goals, send them our Manager's Guide to Creating & Aligning Team Goals.